lanl-ansi/MathOptAI.jl/README.md

 > Systems Engineering Tools for Optimization of Trained Machine Learning Models:
 > Comparative and Perspective. _Industrial & Engineering Chemistry Research_,
 > 63(32), 13966-13979.
 DOI: [10.1021/acs.iecr.4c00632](https://pubs.acs.org/doi/abs/10.1021/acs.iecr.4c00632)

-## Documentation

-See the `docs/src` folder for now.
-When this repository is made public, we will publish the docs as a website.